 That’s the key to good bacon and will usually add other qualities you look for, Non-GMO, Vegetarian Fed and Pasture Raised.

-How we treat our food is important for more than the ethical reasons, it makes the food taste better.
+How we treat our food is important for more than ethical reasons, it makes the food taste better.

 Since our dish involves an ingredient many of you are familiar with I’ll explain a little bit about Grits before we start.